nittka/Xarchive/README.md

   * keywords
   * categories
   * documents for document references
-  * write your own templates for common document types
+  * write your own templates for common document types (some sample templates are shipped)
 * Validation (+ Quickfixes for some)
   * document not found
   * missing `xarc` file for a document